Home Find Your Stage Who It's For How It Works About Begin Conversation

 +

 Real structure exists and it is holding weight.
 The founder is beginning to lead rather than run.
 Delegation is happening and some of it is sticking.
 But the systems are not yet independent.
 Growth creates friction.
-The organization can hold daily production — it cannot yet hold scale.
+The organization can hold daily production.
+It cannot yet hold scale.
 You are close.
 The gate between here and Architectural is the most critical crossing in the model.

 05